San Francisco: Etymology

-San Francisco, which is Spanish for "Saint Francis", takes its name from Mission San Francisco de Asís, which in turn was named after Saint Francis of Assisi.
+San Francisco, Spanish for 'Saint Francis', takes its name from Mission San Francisco de Asís, which had been named in honor of Saint Francis of Assisi.
 The mission received its name in 1776, when it was founded by the Spanish under the leadership of Padre Francisco Palóu.
-The city has officially been known as San Francisco since 1847, when Washington Allon Bartlett, then serving as the city's alcalde, renamed it from Yerba Buena (Spanish for "Good Herb"), which had been the name of the first civilian pueblo in San Francisco.
+The city has officially been known as San Francisco since 1847, when Washington Allon Bartlett, then serving as the city's alcalde, renamed it from Yerba Buena ('good herb' in Spanish), which had been the name of the first civilian pueblo in San Francisco.
 Earlier in San Francisco's history, the uninhabited area on the northeastern side of San Francisco was called El Paraje de Yerba Buena, after the herb that was growing abundantly there.
-The name Yerba Buena continues to be used in locations in the city, such as on Yerba Buena Island.
+The name "Yerba Buena" continues to be used in locations in the city, such as on Yerba Buena Island.

-When using a nickname or abbreviation, local residents most commonly refer to San Francisco as "the City" or "SF."
+When using a nickname or abbreviation, local residents most commonly refer to San Francisco as "the City" or "SF".
 Although the nickname "Frisco" has a local pedigree dating at least to 1850 and has been used by some local residents in every generation since then, the uses of both "Frisco" and the historically more recent "San Fran" tend to elicit sharp divisions among residents.

 The California Cantonese who came for the California Gold Rush named California and specifically San Francisco 金山, Gāmsāan, "Gold Mountain".

 When gold was discovered in Bendigo, Victoria, Australia, it was named "New Gold Mountain" (新金山, Sān Gāmsāan) and California and San Francisco as "Old Gold Mountain" (舊金山, Gāu Gāmsāan).

 History

 Indigenous history

-The earliest archeological evidence of human habitation in the area that is now known as San Francisco dates to 3000 BCE.
+The earliest archeological evidence of human habitation in the area dates to 3000 BCE.
+The Ohlone name for San Francisco was Ahwaste, meaning "place at the bay".
 The Yelamu group of the Ramaytush people lived in a few small villages when an overland Spanish exploration party arrived on November 2, 1769, the first documented European visit to San Francisco Bay.
-The Ohlone name for San Francisco was Ahwaste, meaning "place at the bay".
-The arrival of Spanish colonists, and the establishment of their Mission system, marked the beginning of the assimilation of the Ramaytush people and the decline of their language and culture.
+The arrival of Spanish colonists, and the establishment of the Mission system, marked the beginning of the assimilation of the Ramaytush people and the decline of their language and culture.